carlos-afonso/COVID-19/README.md

 ### NYC latest numbers

-As of 5 pm on March 23, 2020, there are **13,119 cases and 125 deaths in NYC**, according to the [COVID-19 Daily Data Summary](https://www1.nyc.gov/assets/doh/downloads/pdf/imm/covid-19-daily-data-summary.pdf){:target="&#95;blank" rel="noopener"} from the New York City Health Department.
+As of 9:45 am on March 24, 2020, there are **14,776 COVID-19 cases and 131 deaths in NYC**, according to the [COVID-19 Daily Data Summary](https://www1.nyc.gov/assets/doh/downloads/pdf/imm/covid-19-daily-data-summary.pdf){:target="&#95;blank" rel="noopener"} from the New York City Health Department.

 ### NYC cases over time